Ethel Waters — Suno AI prompt

 Ethel Waters stands as a towering figure of early 20th-century vocal jazz, her voice a warm, theatrical embrace that could fill a room or whisper intimately into your ear.
 Emerging from the bustling vaudeville circuits and the nascent blues scene of the 1920s, Waters brought an unparalleled sophistication and emotional depth to her performances.
 Her impeccable diction and nuanced phrasing transformed simple melodies into profound narratives, making her a definitive interpreter of standards and new compositions alike.

 What truly sets Waters apart is her ability to transcend genre while defining it.
-She wasn't just a blues singer; she was a jazz innovator, a Broadway star, and a pop trailblazer.
+She was far more than a blues singer; she was a jazz innovator, a Broadway star and a pop trailblazer.
 Suno users looking to capture that golden age of vocal artistry, where raw emotion met polished delivery, will find her work an invaluable blueprint.
 Her recordings, despite the era's technical limitations, radiate with a magnetic presence, showcasing a voice that was both powerful and incredibly versatile, laying the groundwork for every female jazz vocalist who followed.